Quenary/tugtainer/readme.md

   - Containers from the same **compose project** (same **com.docker.compose.project** and **com.docker.compose.project.config_files** labels) will end up in the same group.

-  - Containers labeled with [com.quenary.tugtainer.depends_on](#custom-labels) will end up in a group with listed containers.
+  - Containers labeled with [dev.quenary.tugtainer.depends_on](#custom-labels) will end up in a group with listed containers.

   - Otherwise, there will be a group of one container.